Supply Chain & Manufacturing

 As outlined above, we use various tools to communicate and uphold these requirements, starting with our Supplier Code of Conduct - we require all our suppliers to follow this code, and commit to its principles and framework.
 We include our Code of Conduct in the body of our supplier agreements rather than having it as a separate agreement, reflecting the fact that it is a key term of the commercial relationship.
 Find it here.

 Open communication and constant review are key and we work closely with our business partners to ensure that not only are these standards being met, but that the process to achieve them meets our corporate and social obligations internationally.
 We also work with third party auditors, Non-Government Organisations and accreditors to ensure these standards and processes are being upheld.

 In addition, we have recently launched a training program for our fabric and trim suppliers.
 The most recent training held in June 2021 was delivered over three days and focused on labour standards and health & safety (H&S).
 The workshop-style sessions provided the attendees, which included site managers, health and safety and worker committee representatives, with insight on practical steps for a continuous improvement in the areas of wage, working hours, social protection and H&S. After the training each mill submitted a roadmap to address their key challenges in those areas, and we are currently supporting them through the implementation phase.

-Lastly, we have rolled out a worker voice assessment which has so far reached 426 workers (69% women and 31% men) across 16 sites.
+Lastly, we have rolled out a worker voice assessment which, at the end of financial year 2021, had reached 426 workers (69% women and 31% men) across 16 sites.
 We have used this survey as a tool to gain further insight on workers wellbeing, as we are aware of the limitations of an audit in identifying some more complex issues such as harassment and discrimination.
 Participants are encouraged to complete the survey away from the workplace and the answers are anonymous.

 Survey Findings (surveys completed between December 2020 and June 2021):(CM) Waist Hip